 “What does all this mean for ‘thinking’ or philosophizing about God today?
 It means that we have a much harder and different task before us.
 Perhaps for the first time in history society no longer subscribes to one common and coherent belief system.
 Hence, a defense of God cannot proceed from a shared starting point or even assume agreement about basic beliefs or presuppositions.
 Yet, in order to convince someone, one must talk to him or her in a language that is at least on some level comprehensible.
 One version of contemporary philosophy of religion attempts this by appealing to the paradigms of modernity or science and defending new proofs for God’s existence.
 On the one hand, analytical philosophers criticize Kant’s dismissal of these proofs and try to show (often by using logical parameters) that they are indeed quite coherent.
 On the other hand, many thinkers accept the contemporary scientific and philosophical worldview, but seek to demonstrate that Christian belief at the very least is not incompatible with it and possibly even provides the best explanation for it.
 Much philosophizing of religion therefore attempts to show the coherence of Christian faith in light of secular culture’s ‘knowledge’ about science (and science taken in its widest sense: as natural science, but also as knowledge about human thinking, feeling, and acting, as insights regarding the emergence and behaviors of cultures, thus including the social sciences.)
 These philosophies consequently assume that ‘truth’ is indeed defined along scientific parameters, that its means verification and certainty, established by evidence and experiments.
 In many ways such philosophy continues the ‘modern’ experiment and does not subscribe to postmodernism.”
 (Ibid, Pg.
 12)

-The original mission of modernity and the development of Enlightenment thinking was to overthrow all that was ancient and traditional.
-It should be easy then, to recognize that an apologetic that utilizes the very tools meant to overthrow Christendom are inadequate to not only defend the faith, but to save souls in the pursuit of establishing a Christian culture.
+The original mission of the modernist project and the development of “Enlightenment” thinking was to overthrow ancient perennial wisdom and the Catholic Church.
+It should be easy then, to recognize that an apologetic utilizing the very tools meant to overthrow Christendom are inadequate to not only for defending the faith, but to save souls in the pursuit of establishing a Christian culture.

 – Lucas G. Westman